Every Home Should Have One: Production

 The film's titles and animated sequences were provided by Richard Williams.

-Filming

 The film was produced at Shepperton Studios in England.

 Music

-The feature's theme song, "Every Home Should Have One", was written by John Cameron, Caryl Brahms, and Ned Sherrin, arranged by Alan Tew, produced by Jackie Rand, and sung by Millicent Martin.
+The film theme song, "Every Home Should Have One", was written by John Cameron, Caryl Brahms, and Ned Sherrin, arranged by Alan Tew, produced by Jackie Rand, and sung by Millicent Martin.
 The song was released as a single to promote the film.